COLON HYDROTHERAPY – COLONICS

 What about my electrolytes?
 And doesn’t it take away the good bacteria in my system?

 We space the sessions out depending on a client’s needs and availability to ensure that their system has a chance to re-balance.
-And yes, the procedure takes out good and bad bacteria.
-To replenish the good bacteria, we provide you with a strong probiotic after each session.
+Your safety and well-being are our primary concern.

 How Long Is Each Session?